Alex-II/Alex-II.github.io/_posts/2017-12-29-functional_java_8.md

 ## Function Programming's Promise
 We have

-	* Inherent complexity: complexity stemming from domain
+i) Inherent complexity: complexity stemming from domain

-	* Accidental complexity: complexity we create when trying to deal with the inherent complexity
+ii) Accidental complexity: complexity we create when trying to deal with the inherent complexity

 **Functional programming removes much of the accidental complexity**